Neveon/wedding-images-collector/README.md

 This React App was used to collect wedding images from guests.
 All images were stored in Firebase Storage and accessed using Firebase datastore

+## What I Learned
+1. In production, learned about the storage bandwith consumption users take up on Firebase.
+Must upgrade plan beforehand, for example using the blaze plan

 ## Available Scripts

 In the project directory, you can run: